 A trek into the woods will show students evidence of animals that visit the forest.
 Students will then work in groups to discover animal tracks, the native Ohioan creatures that made the tracks, and a few different characteristics about each unique animal.

 Students will enjoy crafting, creating, and using simple items found in nature.
-Options include making and taking home a bird nest collage, nature rubbings, or a tree cookie mural.
+Options include making and taking home a bird nest, collage, nature journal, sun catchers, nature rubbings, or a tree cookie mural.

 Sounds of Nature

 Discover how everything makes characteristic sounds through a form of vibration.
 Using age-appropriate objects and senses, students will discover the various methods of sound production and then categorize them.
 Students will also learn about animals that use the same method to create the sound in nature.